Dance in the Broad General Education

 Performance (Technical Skills) and Choreography & Review.

 Pupils on this course are expected to prepare a technical solo in a style of dance which suits their style best.
 Jazz, Contemporary and Hip Hop are routinely offered, but dancers from other backgrounds such as Ballet, Tap or Highland can be supported if they are specialists in this area and study privately outside of school.
+Intermediate level Ballet continues to be studied each week to encourage proper placement and technique.
 Students must demonstrate correct and safe technique, musicality and performance quality in an individual exam performed to an external examiner.

 Throughout the year pupils will reflect on the technical skill and performance quality of themselves and their peers.
 This takes place informally on a regular basis, and termly on a more formal basis where class is filmed and reviewed in detail against specific criteria.
 At Higher level, pupils must perform technical solos in two dance styles.